ryanatkn/gro/contributing.md

 Please set your expectations accordingly 🐢
 I expect we'll see more kits/metaframeworks tailored to needs beyond Gro's scope.

+> **fun fact**: not every design detail in Gro is an opinion! sometimes it's just an implementation 🐌

 In summary, this free software is
 [free as in puppy](https://twitter.com/GalaxyKate/status/1371159136684105728), I guess is what I'm saying.